gregknudsen/gregknudsen.github.io/projects/index.md

 >### [Brunzies](http://www.brunzies.com){:target="_blank"}{:class="custom-link"}
 >This is a [mobile first](http://www.ibm.com/mobilefirst/){:target="_blank"} designed website for a bar located in Indiana, PA.
 I used HTML, CSS, jQuery and
 Bootstrap for layout.
-I also used git for source control.
+I also used git for version control.
 There are many todo's I have for this site like adding more photos for the gallery as well as implementing Ajax.

 >I have recently 'Angularized' this site on a branch in an attempt to make the codebase more DRY.
 You can find it in the Github [repo](https://github.com/gregkndusen/brunzies_bootstrap){:target="_blank"}.
 The site still 'works', but I still have some work to do mainly on how the site functions on a mobile device before I